rocket-icon

 TFP = Starting date - Date to become fully productive

 Consequently, the company has to conduct the hiring process again with the same hiring budget.
-Thus, bad hires affect the financial pillar of companies, as well as HR, which has to spend time for backfill.
+Thus, bad hires affect the financial pillar of companies, as well as HR, which has to spend time on backfill.

 3 ways to avoid bad hires